dheerajpreddy/Go-React-Boilerplate/README.md

 ```bash
         go get -u -v gopkg.in/mgo.v2
 ```
-- Packages used in this tutorial -
+- You'll have to install the packages before you run the code, since my OS may be different from yours.
+Packages used in this tutorial -
 ```bash
               go get -u -v github.com/gin-gonic/gin
               go get -u -v github.com/jinzhu/gorm